quacksouls/bitburner/src/cct/README.md

 # Coding Contract

 Scripts to solve all Coding Contracts.
-The script `/cct/solver.js` periodically looks for Coding Contracts and launch the appropriate scripts to solve them.
+The script `/quack/cct/solver.js` periodically looks for Coding Contracts and launches the appropriate scripts to solve them.